 Ready/busy status is indicated using bit 7 of the status register.
-If bit 7 is a 1, then the device is not busy and is ready to accept the next command.
-If bit 7 is a 0, then the device is in a busy state.
-Since the data in the status register is constantly updated, the user must toggle SCK pin to check the ready/busy status.
-There are several operations that can cause the device to be in a busy state: Main Memory Page to Buffer Transfer, Main Memory Page to Buffer Compare, Buffer to Main Memory Page Program, Main Memory Page Program through Buffer, Page Erase, Block Erase, Sector Erase, Chip Erase and Auto Page Rewrite.
+If bit 7 is a one, then the device is not busy and is ready to accept the next command.
+If bit 7 is a zero, then the device is in a busy state.
+Since the data in the status register is constantly updated, the user must toggle the SCK pin to check the ready/busy status.

+There are several operations that can cause the device to be in a busy state: